-Long days on the helm can leave you feeling fatigued, especially in rough seas.
 Your feet, knees, and back all take a beating from long hours of standing and repeated wave impacts.
-Helm pads can address this issue by providing up to half an inch of shock absorption, as well as traction in wet conditions.
-The benefits don’t stop there. » Read More
+Helm pads can help by providing cushion under your feet, as well as traction in wet conditions. » Read More

 Boats can be uncomfortable in poor conditions.
 Rough seas can dish out a pounding, and slippery decks can cause slips and falls.
 Helm pads can greatly reduce both pounding and traction issues, while also being aesthetically pleasing.
 Even in beautiful conditions, helm pads can provide comfort and safety on your boat.